 [See Solitude Dwellings tab for pictures.]

 At present there are five sisters who live either in a solitude cottage or a common house on the property.
 The community's name is Companions in the Infinite Love.
-For more information about the community, click on the following link: Companions in the Infinite Love.
 Most of the time you won't even see us.
 One of us will welcome you, of course, but basically, because we also live in solitude, we are hidden.
 You will "find" us through the fruits of our labor, such as, a clean cottage for you or a mowed meadow for walks.

-It costs us $61/night to cover our costs.
-Yet to keep it as affordable as possible for guests, $40/night is the suggested donation for one person staying two or more weekday nights ($60 donation for a single night).
+It costs us $66/night to cover our costs.
+Yet to keep it as affordable as possible for guests, $45/night is the suggested donation for one person staying two or more weekday nights ($65 donation for a single night).
 An additional $10 donation per night is requested for another person or for each pet you may bring.
-The suggested weekend donation is $50/night.
+The suggested weekend donation is $55/night.
 Any donation above these suggested amounts are tax deductible for you and are used for land acquisition and land care.
 (Our hope is that some guests will give donations that exceed our suggested donation so we are able to keep this sacred space open and ready for you and others.)

 Also, about donations, if you need to cancel somewhat proximate to your arrival date, we hope you would be willing to send us a donation.
 We do not ask for a deposit in advance to hold the cottage for you, so we may have turned others away who requested the same times you did.
 Thank you for considering this.